 5. The Courthouse Hotel

-Newtown is well known for its decent offering of food, beers and good times.
+Newtown is well known for its decent offering of food, fine selection of beers and good times.
 The Courthouse Hotel is a staple for locals on account of its leafy courtyard, great selection of beers and food and friendly staff.
 The Courty is the ideal spot for a Saturday afternoon beer with your mates.

 Address: 202 Australia Street, Newtown NSW 2042